-MTC Solutions offers a variety of sizes and shapes of self-tapping screws, both in partially threaded and fully threaded screw model.
-This blog post will cover the differences between both types of self-tapping screws, including some of their modern design features.
+MTC Solutions offers a variety of sizes and shapes of self-tapping screws, available in partially threaded and fully threaded models.
+In this blog we will compare the characteristics, design features and functions of the ASSY partially threaded 4.0 series and the fully threaded series.

 Register for a Technical Learning Session